alb-p/Babies360/README.md

 - **Clients' servers**: navigate in each of *provider-server* folder and run `npm start`
 - **Camunda**: start the Camunda container
 - **BPMN excutable**: deploy all the components and start the main process.
 Make sure that the REST API outbound connectors have as URL your local device external IP (to find it run `if config` or similar tool)

+## Project Information
+The Babies360 project was developed for the Process and Service Design course at Politecnico di Milano in 2024 and has been evaluated with the highest score.